shapediver/ViktorIntegrationTemplate/shapediver-karamba-test/README.md

 export SD_MODEL_VIEW_URL=https://sdr7euc1.eu-central-1.shapediver.com  # Use the model view url of your ShapeDiver model here
 ```

+## Creating a Viktor parametrization for a ShapeDiver model

-You can use the `createParametrization.py` script to help you with creating the parametrization for your Viktor app.
+Once the environment variables are set, you can use the [`createParametrization.py`](createParametrization.py) script to help you with creating the parametrization for your Viktor app.

 An example:

 ```